nodebenchmark/benchmarks/README.md

 ## Advanced Usage

 We discuss two advanced usages: how to customize the load generator parameters to put different levels of stress on the server and how to customize your own client-side behavior.
-It is always more fruitful to read the code ;)
+It is always more fruitful to read the code directly ;)

 #### Customize Load Parameters
 The three load generator related parameteres will be trasnslated to wrk2's parameters.
 So take a look at wrk2's [readme](https://github.com/giltene/wrk2/tree/c4250acb6921c13f8dccfc162d894bd7135a2979) for more detailed information.
 Here are a few tips: